rudderlabs/rudderstack-docs/destinations/marketing/sendgrid.md

 {% hint style="info" %}
 Note that Sendgrid doesn't allow only `name` to be sent in `reply to`  object, `email` must be there else `reply to` object will be ignored.
-You can send email and name inside an `replyTo` object via `integrations` object which will have higher prioerity.
+You can send email and name inside an `replyTo` object via `integrations` object which will have higher priority.
 {% endhint %}

 ```javascript